Gennady Tarkhanov

-Gennady Nikolaevich Tarkhanov (Russian: Геннадий Николаевич Тарханов, Azerbaijani: Gennadi Nikolayeviç Tarxanov, born September 8, 1854, Imperial Russia - unknown) - Russian and Azerbaijani military leader, lieutenant general.
+Gennady Nikolaevich Tarkhanov (Russian: Генна́дий Никола́евич Тарха́нов, Azerbaijani: Gennadi Nikolayeviç Tarxanov, born September 8, 1854, Imperial Russia - unknown) - Russian and Azerbaijani military leader, lieutenant general.

 Life

 He was born in 1854 in Russian Empire to Orthodoxy family.
 He received general education in the Nikolaev Engineering School.
 In 1873 he graduated with honors from the Nikolaev Cavalry School.

 He entered the service as a cadet of an ordinary rank on September 6, 1871, at the Nikolaev Engineering School and was listed on August 7, 1874, as a podporuchik in the 2nd engineer battalion.
 As part of it, he participated in the Russo-Turkish War (1877–1878).
 On July 13, 1877, he was promoted to lieutenant.

 He graduated from the Nikolaev Engineering Academy in the 1st category and worked as a producer at Tiflis Engineering Distance for 13 years.
 December 6, 1895 promoted to lieutenant colonel.
 From August 26, 1897, to March 27, 1900, he served as an assistant to the head of the Tiflis Engineering Distance.
 Since March 27, 1900, he was among the staff officers assigned by the state at the disposal of the Main Engineering Directorate.
 On April 9, 1900, he was promoted to colonel.

 From February 16, 1904, he served as a head of the Tiflis Engineering Distance.
 June 24, 1910 he was appointed Assistant Chief of Engineers of the Caucasian Military District.
 In 1910 he became Major General.
 On October 22, 1912, he was appointed head of the department for housing allowance of the troops of the Caucasus Military District.
 In 1916 he became Lieutenant General.

-After Russian Emperia's collapse he entered to Azerbaijan Democratic Republic's army.
-During 1919 - 1920 - until occupaion of Azerbaijan by Bolsheviks - he served in the ADR army.
+After Russian Empire's collapse he entered to Azerbaijan Democratic Republic's army.
+During 1919 - 1920 - until occupation of Azerbaijan by Bolsheviks - he served in the ADR army.
 He held the position of head of the Engineering Department.
 He was also a member of the Military Council.

 Gennady Nikolaevich's son, Lieutenant Colonel (after March 24, 1920, Colonel) Yevgeny Tarkhanov had served as the commander of the 1st battery of the Separate Artillery Division in the armed forces of the Republic of Azerbaijan since February 18, 1919.